harrymkt/stwguide/docs/quests/dangerous_mutation_and_the_metical_mystory/index.md

 # Dangerous Mutation and the Medical Mystery

-This guide starts on the northeast border of the small fishing village on the harbor near the ocean.
+This guide starts on the northeast border of the **small fishing village** on the harbor near the ocean.

-First, you need to have a dead mutated wolf, which you can get through killing one or picking up one on the ground.
+First, you need to have a **dead mutated wolf**, which you can get through killing one or picking up one on the ground.\

-Second, you need to have unlabel 2832 ketset, which is available on the ground of the hospital.
+Second, you need to have **unlabeled 2832 ketset**, which is available on the ground of the hospital.\

-Once you have the above two requirements, look at your accept quests menu and accept the Dangerous Mutation quest.
-For this, you will get 200 STW points.
+Once you have the above two requirements, look at your accept quests menu and accept the **Dangerous Mutation quest**.
+For this, you will get 200 STW points.\

-Once you've accepted the quest, follow the guide below.
+Once you've accepted the quest, follow the guide below.\

 Make sure to equip your shield.